What attachment theory reveals about why some people stay single

 1) Secure: people who are comfortable displaying interest and affection.
 These people are both comfortable showing affection towards their loved ones while also being alone and independent.
 They can prioritize what’s important in their relationships and can draw clear boundaries.
 Secure people can accept rejection when it happens and can also be loyal during tough times.
 People who are secure are the best people to have a relationship with.

-It turns out that 59% of the population are of the secure type, according to research.
-I used to think I was one of them, but learning about type 3 helped me see that I’m not.
+It turns out that more than 60% of the population are of the secure type, according to research.
 Secure attachment is developed in childhood by infants who regularly get their needs met, as well as receive ample quantities of love and affection.

 2) Anxious: people who are often nervous and stressed about their relationships.
 These people need constant reassurance and affection from their partners.
 They are uncomfortable being alone, and often succumb to abusive relationships.
 Anxious people have trouble trusting their partners.
 This is the girl who constantly wants to check their boyfriend’s messages and the guy who follows his girlfriend to work out of fear she’s going to meet someone else.